-- (A) ATTACHMENT LIFT LEVER Used to raise and lower the mower or other attachments mounted to your tractor. - (B) CLUTCH/BRAKE PEDAL Used for braking the tractor and starting the engine. - (C) PARKING BRAKE Locks clutch/brake pedal into the brake position. - (D) THROTTLE/CHOKE CONTROL Used for starting and controlling engine speed. - (E) ATTACHMENT CLUTCH LEVER Used to engage the mower blades, or other attachments mounted to your tractor. - (F) IGNITION SWITCH Used for starting and stopping the engine.
+(A) ATTACHMENT LIFT LEVER - Used to raise and lower the mower or other attachments mounted to your tractor.
+(B) BRAKE PEDAL - Used for braking the tractor and starting the engine.

+(C) PARKING BRAKE - Locks clutch/brake pedal into the brake position.

+(D) THROTTLE/CHOKE CONTROL - Used for starting and controlling engine speed.

+(E) ATTACHMENT CLUTCH LEVER - Used to engage the mower blades, or other attachments mounted to your tractor.
+(F) IGNITION SWITCH - Used for starting and stopping the engine.

-- (G) REVERSE OPERATION SYSTEM (ROS) "ON" PO-SITION - Allows operation of mower or other powered attachment while in reverse. - (H) LIGHT SWITCH Turns the headlights on and off. - (K) FORWARD DRIVE PEDAL Used for forward movement of tractor. - (L) REVERSE DRIVE PEDAL Used for reverse movement of tractor. - (M) FREEWHEEL CONTROL Disengages transmission for pushing or slowly towing the tractor with the engine off. - (P) SERVICE REMINDER/HOUR METER Indicates when service is required for the engine and mower.
+(G) REVERSE OPERATION SYSTEM (ROS) "ON"

+PÓSITION - Allows operation of mower or other powered attachment while in reverse.

+(H) LIGHT SWITCH - Turns the headlights on and off.
+(J) CRUISE CONTROL LEVER - Used to set forward movement of tractor at desired speed without holding the forward drive pedal.

+(K) FORWARD DRIVE PEDAL - Used for forward movement of tractor.

+(L) REVERSE DRIVE PEDAL - Used for reverse movement of tractor.

+(M) FREEWHEEL CONTROL - Disengages transmission for pushing or slowly towing the tractor with the engine off.
+(P) SERVICE REMINDER / HOUR METER - Indicates when service is required for the engine and mower.